 2.5 The Customer will ensure that: (i) the Authorised Users will not share their username and password allocated to them by DeltaNet for the provision of the Services and (ii) the Services are only used by Authorised Users.

 2.6 The Customer acknowledges and agrees that DeltaNet and its licensors own all Intellectual Property Rights in the Services.
 Except as expressly stated in this Agreement.
 DeltaNet does not grant the Customer any rights to its Intellectual Property Rights, or any other rights or licences in respect of the Services or any related services or documentation.

-3.1 The Customer shall pay the Fee (as specified in the Order) by direct bank transfer to the bank account below, within fourteen days (14) days of receiving DeltaNet's invoice(s) for the Services (invoice due date).
+3.1 The Customer shall pay the Fee (as specified in the Order) by direct bank transfer, within fourteen days (14) days of receiving DeltaNet's invoice(s) for the Services (invoice due date).

 3.2 DeltaNet will be entitled to claim statutory interest from the Customer for late payments.
 DeltaNet will also be entitled to reclaim reasonable costs incurred during the recovery of unpaid Fees.

 3.3 All sums payable under this Agreement are exclusive of value added tax (VAT), or any other applicable sales tax which shall be paid by the Customer at the rate and in the manner for the time being prescribed by law.